 Course Assignments 2007-Present

-Academic Writing and Reading, Approaches to Women’s Studies, First-Year Seminar, Great Books: Literature, Introduction to College Writing, Introduction to Creative Writing, Introduction to Liberal Arts, and Writing in Academic Discourse.
+Academic Writing and Reading, Approaches to Women’s Studies, First-Year Seminar, Great Books: Literature, Introduction to College Writing, Introduction to Creative Writing, Introduction to Liberal Arts, Introduction to Women and Gender Studies, and Writing in Academic Discourse.

 Research and Teaching Interests